 The average price of Australian wine exports to Taiwan has increased to US$5.35 per litre (A$7.06).
 This is considerably lower than that of exports from France at US$12.13 (A$16.00) and the US at US$11.27 (A$14.86) but higher than that of Chile at US$4.21 (A$5.55).
 Italy’s average price per litre is US$7.32 (A$9.65) (Source: Customs Administration, Ministry of Finance, Trade Statistic Search, October 2016).

 All imported wine must follow the Tobacco and Alcohol Administration Law.
 Tax and tariffs imposed on imported wine is as follows:

-- Import tariff – 10 per cent for still wine, 20 per cent for sparkling wine and port.
+- import tariff – 10 per cent for still wine and 20 per cent for sparkling wine and port.

 Other re-processed alcoholic beverages, of an alcoholic strength by volume exceeding 20 per cent are subject to higher rates of tax and tariff:

 (Source: Taxation Administration, Ministry of Finance, Tobacco and Alcohol Tax Act, October 2016).